EnigmaCurry/d.rymcg.tech/AWS.md

      * A second one for the Docker images and volumes: 50GB.

    * Verify everything is correct, and click the `Launch Instance` button.

+## Create an elastic IP address

+Create an elastic IP address for your EC2 instance, so that you can keep the same IP address, even if you need to destroy and recreate your EC2 instance:

+ * Login to the AWS console.
  * Go to the EC2 dashboard.
+ * Under `Network & Security`, click `Elastic IPs`.
+ * Click the `Allocate Elastic IP address` button.
+ * Use the default settings, and click `Allocate`.
-  * Find the new instance you created and click on its instance id.
+ * Associate the elastic IP address to the EC2 instance you created.
-  * Copy the Public IPv4 address.

 ## Create the DNS records for the EC2 instance